rapid7/metasploit-framework/Meterpreter's-Configuration.md

     * `tcp://:<port>` - indicates that this payload is a _bind_ payload listening on the specified port (note that no host is specifed).
     * `http://<host>:<port>/<uri>` - indicates that this payload is an HTTP connection (can only be _reverse_).
     * `https://<host>:<port>/<uri>` - indicates that this payload is an HTTPS connection (can only be _reverse_).
 * Communications expiry - This value is another 32-bit DWORD value that represents the number of seconds to wait between successful packet/receive calls.
-For more information, please read the [Timeout documentation][].
+For more information, please read the **Timeout documentation** (link coming soon).
 * Retry total - This value is 32-bit DWORD value that represents the number of seconds that Meterpreter should continue to attempt to reconnect on this transport before giving up.
-For more information, please read the [Timeout documentation][].
+For more information, please read the **Timeout documentation** (link coming soon).
 * Retry wait - This value is 32-bit DWORD value that represents the number of seconds between each attempt that Meterpreter makes to reconnect on this transport.
-For more information, please read the [Timeout documentation][].
+For more information, please read the **Timeout documentation** (link coming soon).

 The layout of this block in memory looks like the following: